BP quits Russia in up to $25 billion hit after Ukraine invasion | Headlines

 - United Kingdom

-BP is abandoning its 19.75% stake in Russian oil giant Rosneft after Russia's invasion of Ukraine, it said on Sunday, in an abrupt and costly end to three often fraught decades of operating in the oil-rich country.
-Rosneft accounts for around half of BP's oil and gas reserves and a third of its production and divesting the stake will result in charges of up to $25 billion, the British oil and gas giant said, without saying how it plans to extricate itself.
+BP is abandoning its stake in Russian oil giant Rosneft in an abrupt and costly end to three decades of operating in the energy-rich country, marking the most significant move yet by a Western company in response to Moscow's invasion of Ukraine.
+Rosneft accounts for around half of BP's oil and gas reserves and a third of its production and divesting the 19.75% stake will result in charges of up to $25 billion, the British company said, without saying how it plans to extricate itself.

 "I have been deeply shocked and saddened by the situation unfolding in Ukraine and my heart goes out to everyone affected.
 It has caused us to fundamentally rethink bp's position with Rosneft," BP Chief Executive Bernard Looney said.
-The rapid retreat represents the boldest step yet by a Western oil company with operations in Russia, including France's TotalEnergies, amid an escalating crisis between the West and Moscow.
+The rapid retreat represents a dramatic exit for BP, the biggest foreign investor in Russia, and puts the spotlight on other Western companies with operations in the country including France's TotalEnergies and Britain's Shell, amid an escalating crisis between the West and Moscow.

+It also underscores growing pressure from Western governments on their companies to curtail operations in Russia as they widen a net of economic sanctions against Moscow.
+British Business Secretary Kwasi Kwarteng, who on Friday had expressed "concern" over BP's Rosneft, welcomed the decision.

+Susannah Streeter, senior investment analyst at British retail stock broker Hargreaves Lansdown, said it will be "highly difficult" for BP "to recover anywhere near what was considered to be the full value" of Rosneft.
+Last week, Looney said that BP was sticking to its Russian business and would comply with any Western sanctions on Moscow.

-Earlier, President Vladimir Putin put Russia's nuclear deterrent on high alert in the face of Western reprisals for his invasion of Ukraine, which included blocking access to the SWIFT international payment system for some Russian banks.
-And Norway's $1.3 trillion sovereign wealth fund, the world's largest, will divest its Russian assets following the invasion of Ukraine, its prime minister said.
+Earlier, Putin put Russia's nuclear deterrent on high alert in the face of Western reprisals for his invasion of Ukraine, which included blocking access to the SWIFT international payment system for some Russian banks.
+And Norway's $1.3 trillion sovereign wealth fund, the world's largest, will divest its Russian assets after the Ukraine invasion, its prime minister said.

 DIVIDEND BLOW BP said its move and financial hit will not impact its short and long term financial targets within its strategy to shift away from oil and gas to low-carbon fuels and renewables energy.